 The only lessons in grammar that I recall from my schooldays were not even directed at me.
 For the first six months of 1949, I was in the fifth grade at Naringal State School, on the road between Allansford and Cobden, in south-western Victoria.
 The middle and upper grades at Naringal were taught by Lindsay Wilkinson and the junior grades by his wife.
 On some afternoons, while the autumn sunshine brightened the north-facing windows of the school, Mr Wilkinson would take the senior grades for a grammar lesson while we middle grades had some or another written task to occupy us.
 Grammar seemed to make little sense to the sons and daughters of Naringal dairy farmers, but even watching from a distance I soon learned the grammarian’s way of isolating and naming the separate clauses in tangled sentences.
 I would hardly have connected my new-found skill with the branch of English that was called in those days composition, but I still recall my feeling, after I had correctly isolated and identified every component of a compound sentence, the same satisfaction that I felt when I had found my way out of a pencil-and-paper maze in a children’s puzzle-book, and when, in later years, I tried my hand at longer and longer sentences, I was doing no more, perhaps, than designing much more intricate word-mazes than the simple designs that had confused my Naringal schoolfellows.

 ‘Could God make a stone so heavy that He couldn’t lift it?’
 So asked a smart-arse fellow student of mine one morning in fourth-form Christian doctrine class in 1954.
 Brother Paul FSC gave the questioner a curt reply meant to point up his ignorance of the basics of philosophy and theology.
 ‘Could a writer compose a sentence so complicated that he could not find his way out of it?’
 This was a question that I put to myself in various forms during the ten years between my leaving school and my finding at last a way to begin the book-length work that had seemed for so long beyond me.
 It was no smart-arse question.
 I had not been to university but I had done my reading.
 I knew there was more to literature than the narrow set of conventions observed by the fashionable writers and critics of my own time and place.
 I had a young man’s urge to push back the boundaries of not only subject matter but also syntax and language.
-Among my failed projects of those years was a book-length work each chapter of which would be a single sentence and a longish short story (or a shortish novella) consisting of a
+Among my failed projects of those years was a book-length work each chapter of which would be a single sentence and a longish short story (or a shortish novella) consisting of a single sentence.

 I took out just now from the first of the 15 filing-cabinet drawers that comprise what I call my literary archive nearly 50 pages of what seems part of a draft of the first of the two failed projects mentioned above.
 I have probably looked more than once at those pages during the 50 and more years since I wrote them, but I cannot recall having done so.
 I had expected to find that none of my chapter-sentences had been completed, but several end in full stops, and even in my most rebellious years I would never have put a full stop at the end of any passage of prose that was not a sentence.
 I wish I could summon up the strength to study these seemingly complete passages in order to assure myself that they are sound sentences, but I cannot summon the half of it.
 The shortest passages comprise about 600 words each while the longest passage has about 2000 words.
 Here are the early lines from one of the more accessible passages: